- Current students

 - Carry out accounting work at an advanced level applying relevant technical and professional standards.

-- Work toward meeting the academic requirements for professional body membership such as NZICA, CPA Australia and ACCA.
-See the CAANZ Recognised Qualifications and the CPA Australia Accredited Courses list for further details.
+- Work toward meeting the academic requirements for professional body membership such as NZICA, and CPA Australia.
+See the CPA Australia Accredited Courses list for further details.

 - Complete a work placement and apply your skills within an organisation.

 - The programme has been developed with input from accounting professionals.

 - Flexibile programme content - select the courses that best meet the requirements for your accounting career.

 - Industry experienced lecturers.

 Professional body membership

-This programme enables you to work towards the academic requirements for professional body membership (CA ANZ, ACCA, CPA Australia).
+This programme enables you to work towards the academic requirements for professional body membership (CA ANZ, CPA Australia).
 To reach this goal, you will need to ensure you carefully select the courses required for the relevant professional body's membership.

 To find out more about professional body membership visit: